SumoLogic/sumologic-kubernetes-collection/deploy/docs/Installation_with_Helm.md

 ### Post installation cleanup

-In order to clean up the Kubernetes secret and associated hosted collector one can use the optional cleanup job by setting `sumologic.cleanUpEnabled` to `true`.
+In order to clean up the Kubernetes secret and associated hosted collector one can use the optional cleanup job by setting `sumologic.cleanupEnabled` to `true`.

 Alternatively the secret can be removed manually with: